Oliver-RC/DjangoBookings/README.md

  ### The Footer
  - The footer section houses icons of the relevant social media platforms available which allows the user to click on, thus directing them to the relevant social page.
 The link will open up in a new tab as it gives the user the option to remain on the current page or click onto the social media tab that has just opened.
  - The footer encourages the user to keep connected via social media.
-It also gives the user confidence of the business / brand given the multiple social plaforms used.
+It also gives the user confidence of the business / brand given the multiple social platforms used.
  - The footer is responsive and featured at the bottom on all four pages.
 The footer is identical on each page to provide a consistent look and ease of navigation.

  ![Footer](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/footer.JPG)

  ### Menu Page
  - A Bootstrap accordion component houses all the menu information for the user.
 The menu categories make up the clickable expand sections which allows the user to only open up the category of food they are interested in.
-The category heading is also collapsable.
+The category heading is also collapsible.
  - Restaurant Admin manage the data shown here to the user.
 All changes made to both categories or meals will be automatically shown within the accordion.
  - The meal 'view details' button, when clicked on will take the user to the meal detail page showing more information on that specific meal.